Everest Base Camp

 • Mild AMS: Headache, nausea, dizziness, tiredness, loss of appetite, and shortness of breath during physical activity.

-• Severe AMS: This can progress to High Altitude Pulmonary Edema (HAPE) or High Altitude Cerebral Edema (HACE), with symptoms including continuous vomiting, extreme fatigue, confusion, and difficulty breathing at rest.
+• Severe AMS: This can progress to High Altitude Pulmonary Edema (HAPE) or High Altitude Cerebral Edema (HACE), with symptoms including continuous vomiting, extreme fatigue, confusion, and difficulty in breathing at rest.

 How to Avoid Altitude Sickness